datalad-handbook/book/docs/intro/narrative.rst

 The storyline
 ^^^^^^^^^^^^^

-Most of the sections in the upcoming chapter follow a continous **narrative**.
+Most of the sections in the upcoming chapter follow a continuous **narrative**.
 This narrative aims to be as domain-agnostic and relatable as possible, but it also needs to be able to showcase all of the principles and commands of DataLad.
 Therefore, we will build up together a DataLad project for the